 The five-day summer school will consist of a series of lectures that cover the following topics:

-- Preregistration and registered reports, biases in research
+- Biases in research

-- Publishing, Open Data and Open Materials
+- Publishing, Open Data, and Open Materials

-- Ethics of reproducible research
+- Ethical conduct of research

 - Citizen science